 - Withdrawal from normal activities

 - Expressed feeling of sadness or feeling of worthlessness

 - Increase in secrecy and unwillingness to share details

 Talk to your student if you see any of these signs.
 If your conversations leave you with unresolved concern or direct suspicion of hazing, then you need to take your concerns higher.
-Contact the University organization advisor (i.e. call the Director of Fraternity and Sorority Life, Band Director, etc.) or coach.
-You can also file a report using the University online system.
-While the report can be filed anonymously, please know that anonymous reports severely limit the University’s ability to understand the scope of the incident, take action, or hold the perpetrator accountable.
+Contact the university organization advisor (i.e. call the director of Fraternity and Sorority Life, band director, etc.) or coach.
+You can also file a report using the university online system.
+While the report can be filed anonymously, please know that anonymous reports severely limit the university’s ability to understand the scope of the incident, take action, or hold the perpetrator accountable.
 If at any time you feel your student’s life is in danger, please call 911.

-When you call and organization advisor or coach, you can expect an official to have a confidential discussion with you before launching an investigation into the organization’s activities.
+When you call an organization advisor or coach, you can expect an official to have a confidential discussion with you before launching an investigation into the organization’s activities.
 In most cases your student’s name will not be used, unless he or she comes forward and files a complaint.

 There are positive ways for organizations and teams to build loyalty and a sense of belonging.
 But many times they need the support of advisors, coaches and you to make the positive change.
 Your actions can help promote strong student organizations and teams, creating a positive experience for every student.